 The video quality is also great.
 We often see many phones that can record 4K and it’s nothing impressive.
 Well, Galaxy S9 doesn’t do that.
 Instead, the 4K video quality is more than decent.
 We get a nice optical stabilization which prevents the video from getting shaky or blurry.
 Plus, it can record it at 60 fps.
 The front 8MP camera does a great job of delivering Insta-worthy selfies.

-Samsung finally decided to up their game and introduce Android 8.0 in their flagship phones.
+Samsung finally decided to up their game and introduce Android 8.0 in its flagship phones.
 Needless to say, the interface looks amazing and it’s snappier than ever.
 This is due to the newest Snapdragon 845 chipset which rocks Adreno 630 graphics for supreme gaming.
 Speaking of gaming, this phone doesn’t have its limitations.
 You can play some of the most demanding games at very high fps.
-If you like a buttery-smooth gaming experience, S9 will give you that.
+If you like the buttery-smooth gaming experience, S9 will give you that.

 Some say that 4GB of RAM isn’t that big anymore.
 Well… it depends.
-I found that Samsung S9 has a solid memory management which allows it to run multiple apps at the same time.
-So, the multitasking is really possible and enjoyable on this phone.
+I found that Samsung S9 has solid memory management which allows it to run multiple apps at the same time.
+So, multitasking is possible and enjoyable on this phone.
 I agree that 6GB would be better, but this one is also nice.
-When it comes to the memory, Samsung S9 comes with 64/128GB variants and we have a MicroSD slot for further expansion.
+When it comes to memory, Samsung S9 comes with 64/128GB variants and we have a MicroSD slot for further expansion.
 And yes – there is a 3.5mm port.